Container Operational Evidence: Definition and Workflow

 How Is the Evidence Retained on Terms the Operation Controls?

-All validated records are retained in a cloud-based dashboard accessible from any browser, hosted in EU infrastructure under GDPR compliance.
+All validated records are retained in a cloud-based dashboard accessible from any browser, hosted on EU infrastructure with privacy-by-design.
 Office staff search by container number, depot, date range, or inspection type.
-Every container builds a permanent, chronological evidence record — photos, video, and audio together — under granular role-based access controls and configurable retention periods.
-The end-to-end audit log of every capture, access, and distribution event cannot be modified without trace.
-Defensibility is structural, not dependent on operational discipline.
+Every container builds a chronological evidence record — photos, video, and audio together — under granular role-based access controls and configurable retention periods.
+Capture, access, distribution, and later edits (original retained) are logged in a continuous audit trail.

 How Is Evidence Produced on Demand for Customers, Lessors, and Auditors?